 After a two-year stint as a rookie teacher at a small and new Catholic high school in northern New Jersey, I left the job for economic and personal reasons.
 The economics reflected starting a family (my wife ceased to work as a new mother).
 The personal involved doubts about my chosen profession.

 Because of a confluence of circumstances, I had been made English Department Chairman.
 I was given this position simply because I was the first of the new English teachers hired to staff the school, where I taught junior and senior English.
 Fresh out of college, I felt out of my depth as an educator.
 I had to design a curriculum, assign classes, and select and order textbooks, all without a veteran teacher or mentor as a sounding board.
-Lacking any frame of reference, I felt relieved when I had to leave.
+Lacking any frame of reference, I felt relieved when economic issues forced me to resign.

 After two subsequent years as the world’s worst salesman (tires), I realized that although I was raw and uneven in my teaching, my future lay in education.
 What I needed, I determined, was further experience in the company of other teachers who could provide answers to questions that mattered in the day-to-day life of an educator.